Student Code of Conduct (Policy 3.090)

 - Threats and Intimidation:

-- Verbal, non-verbal, written or other communication that a reasonable person would find reflects intention to instill fear of physical or psychological harm is prohibited.
+- Verbal, non-verbal, written or other communication that reasonably reflects an intention to instill fear of physical or psychological harm is prohibited.

-- Bullying, defined as an aggressive behavior that is intended to cause distress or harm, in which there may be an imbalance of power or strength, and is repeated over time including cyberbullying.
+- Bullying, defined as an aggressive behavior that is intended to cause distress or harm, in which there may be an imbalance of power or strength, and is repeated over time, including cyberbullying, is prohibited.

-- Use of obscene or abusive language, or offensive gestures, of any kind while in class, in any college department or during any college sponsored activity or event.
+- Use of obscene or abusive language, or offensive gestures, of any kind while in class, in any college department or during any college sponsored activity or event is prohibited.

 - Unauthorized Access to Facilities: